We working dads have it tough these days too.

 What if we want some flexi-work or family care leave to look after our family, or wish we had more medical benefits to cope with the cost of our children’s healthcare?

-What if our company management suddenly changes our employment terms and conditions against our favour, that makes us worse off as working dads?
+What if our company management suddenly changes our employment terms and conditions against our favour, which makes us worse off as working dads?

 If I have an alternative opinion, will management choose to listen to just one employee if I’m the only voice?
 Or do I have a better chance of getting my voice heard collectively with other voices?

-This is what joining a union does, giving us a collective voice to share our point of view, concerns, wishes and grievances with the management, so that they know my voice is not an outlier, but part of a greater body which is representative of the majority of employees.
+This is what joining a union does, giving us a collective voice to share our point of view, concerns, wishes and grievances with the management, so that they know my voice is not an outlier, but part of a greater body that is representative of the majority of employees.

 Joining a union gives us a formal avenue to collectively bargain for many concerns and initiatives, such as the below: